Is my landlord responsible for mold and mildew in my rented house?

 Answer:

-“(a) That the premises and all common areas are fit for the use intended by the parties.
+• Ensure the premises and common areas are suitable for their intended use.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.